An introduction to the virtual reality gameshow, Knightmare, through one of its most puzzling challenges.

 Soon after, they find the firestone and attempt to release it with their new spell.
 Oh dear.

 It turns out to be a trick.
 The dungeoneer turns into a goblin.
 With nothing to release the firestone, they must proceed without it and are inevitably doomed.

 Their unique death is being swallowed by a Blocker.
 Goblin flavour…

 The discussion, understandably, has centred around the choice of spells.
 What might SWITCH have done?
 What subtle clues might have indicated which to choose?

 To me, both are a misnomer.
-The close synonyms offered by Scaramonger immediately ring alarm bells.
+The synonyms offered by Scaramonger immediately ring alarm bells.
 Rather, the clue ‘Fair Trade is No Robbery’ indicates that Scaramonger’s initial offering is (for once!) the correct option.
-Thinking logically, an impurity solution would melt ice in the same way as rock salt does.
+An impurity solution would melt ice in the same way as rock salt does.

 However, even this does not solve all the mysteries.
 In a later scene, the team encounter the monk, Brother Mace, for the second time.